nmcdonnell-kx/docs/docs/interfaces/arrow/reference.md

 ### `ipc.parseArrowSchema`

-*Parse the Arrow schema from an Arrow stream*
+*Parse the schema from an Arrow stream*

 ```q
 .arrowkdb.ipc.parseArrowSchema[serialized]